 The aim of this article is a demonstration of the multiple summit-perspective views in Google Earth.
-Those long distance views are to be created in Heywhatsthat.com panorama generator.
-If you are interested in mountain hiking, long distance views, land surveying or spherical astronomy you may have know, that panoramas, that are generated in the Heywhatsthat server can be used in Google Earth also.
+Those long-distance views are to be created in Heywhatsthat.com panorama generator.
+If you are interested in mountain hiking, long-distance views, land surveying or spherical astronomy you may have known, that panoramas, that are generated in the Heywhatsthat server can be used in Google Earth also.

-Probably you have arleady found in the web some articles about this, however I can show this process roughly step by step for you.
-Moreover following the main topics I am able to show you how to show more than one summit-perspective view using Google Earth tool.
-I will provide an examples from Tatra Mountains (Carpathian range, Central Europe)).
+Probably you have already found in the web some articles about this, however, I can show this process roughly step by step for you.
+Moreover following the main topics I am able to show you how to show more than one summit-perspective view using the Google Earth tool.
+I will provide examples from the Tatra Mountains (Carpathian range, Central Europe)).
 There are mountains, that I am familiar with.

-Heywhatsthat.com can provide the map with visibility cloak feature, that enable users to find out exactly which areas would be seen from a summit during the best conditions.
+Heywhatsthat.com can provide the map with a visibility cloak feature, that enables users to find out exactly which areas would be seen from a summit during the best conditions.
 It also allows us to set the refraction value.

 Getting the panorama in Heywhatsthat.com

 Generating the panoramas in Heywhatsthat.com is quite straightforward.
-Once you open the website you must look on the top bar, where the very basic options are to be found.
-To generate your own panorama from the summit, that you are interested in select “New Panorama” button (Pic.1).
+Once you open the website you must look at the top bar, where the very basic options are to be found.
+To generate your own panorama from the summit, that you are interested in select the “New Panorama” button (Pic.1).

 Your next step should be marking the rough place (summit) on the map (Pic.
 2, No 1) and fill up the brackets on the left of course (Pic.
 2 No 2 – 5).
-Is always better to put a metric scale rather than English when you are not clued up with a feet scale.
+It is always better to put a metric scale rather than English when you are not clued up with a feet scale.
 You can change it at the foot of the screen under the map.
-Website will remember this option when you open again.
-Point 2nd on your left has been set automatically so you should’n be worry about it.
-Basically it allows you to move to highest nearby point to ensure a 360deg view.
+The website will remember this option when you open again.
+Point 2nd on your left has been set automatically so you shouldn’t worry about it.
+Basically, it allows you to move to the highest nearby point to ensure a 360deg view.
 This option is good, because not always you will be able to pinpoint your summit correctly.

 Now is the time to specify your elevation.
 For my case it was a Giewont summit – the highest summit in Western Tatras, that whole lies in Poland.
 The Giewont peak rises up to 1909 m.a.s.l.
-After the value it’s good to put a name of your panorama in point 4 bracket, although you don’t need to.
+After the value, it’s good to put the name of your panorama in point 4 brackets, although you don’t need to.

-When you are sure, that all details has been correctly put in the brackets you must click “Submit” button (Pic.
+When you are sure, that all details have been correctly put in the brackets you must click the “Submit” button (Pic.
 2, no 6) and wait for a while.

 Making all buttons active you must be aware to have a lot of details of your new panorama (Pic.
 5).
-For instance when select “Contours” you will see a main contour levels, that display you the local land feaures.
-I think, that more important button is “Up in the air”, that can calculate how far is your summit would be visible when you are hunged up in the air.
+For instance, when select “Contours” you will see the main contour levels, that display you the local land features.
+I think, that the more important button is “Up in the air”, that can calculate how far is your summit would be visible when you are hunged up in the air.
 It may be useful in flightseeing, to check the probability to see you summit from a certain flight route.
 There are 2 variables, that you can set manually.
 I put 10000 m for one (orange) and 36000 m for another (blue) (Pic.
 5).
-First case represents the view range for the typical plane altitude (10 km above ground), a second one represents the view range for 36 km altutude in terms of the meteorological ballon maximum altitude.
+The first case represents the view range for the typical plane altitude (10 km above ground), a second one represents the view range for 36 km altitude in terms of the meteorological balloon maximum altitude.
 In general looks interesting (Pic.
 5).

 Transfer the panorama to Google Earth

-First of all once you generate your panorama on the top right you have a few options, that allows you to manage your generated view (Pic.
+First of all, once you generate your panorama on the top right you have a few options, that allow you to manage your generated view (Pic.
 6).
 To receive it as a .kmz file you have to select the “View in Google Earth” option.
-Remember, that it works for “day” version (Pic.
+Remember, that it works for the “day” version (Pic.
 7).
 Don’t put the “night” version, because your Google Earth will change into sky mode.

-Now we can enjoy a great view in Google Earth (Pic.
+Now we can enjoy a great view on Google Earth (Pic.
 8).
 Everything has been literally moved from Heywhatsthat map (that is obviously Google map) to your Google Earth.

-At first glance everything looks quite messy.
-We have all layers active (Pic.9), that finally are to be adjusted for our needs.
+At first glance, everything looks quite messy.
+We have all layers active (Pic.9), that finally is to be adjusted for our needs.

-For your panorma you will need only 3 layers:
+For your panorama you will need only 3 layers:

 – a purple cross, that displays your summit,